Welcome to IEE!

 - Colleges criticized for declining Native enrollment in NevadaNative American enrollment is down at Nevada colleges, a trend students and professors say reflects an unwelcoming community that’s not committed to recruiting more familiar faces on campus.
 Data from all seven schools in the Nevada System of Higher Education show a decline from fall 2017 to spring 2021.
 Fall 2021 figures were not available.
 Schools include UNLV; University of Nevada, Reno; College of Southern Nevada; Nevada State College; Truckee Meadows Community College; Great Basin Community College; and Western Nevada College.
 Schools reported a decline of between 6.58 percent, at UNLV, and 34.83 percent, at CSN, during that time.

 - KNPR’s State of NevadaOther Voices: Lance West On June 21, we aired a segment on AB261, a bill Governor Sisolak signed that mandates that Nevada public and charter schools include the history and contributions of minority and marginalized groups.
 This includes not only racial and ethnic groups but also the LGBTQ community, the disabled and religious organizations.
-The … Read more
+The… Read more: KNPR’s State of Nevada

 - Nevada Public Radio – Native Nevada, Part 3: The TeachersNevada Public Radio is presented an eight-part podcast series on the culture, issues, and perseverance of Nevada’s Indigenous Peoples.
 Lance West, Rata Elmore, and E. Mercedes Krause were interviewed for Part 3: The Teachers.

 - In a small, rural school reside big hopes for Nevada’s Native studentsBefore class on a warm and sunny December morning, eight kindergarten students at Schurz Elementary School listened quietly as the Shoshone Indian Flag song played over their computer screens.
-The lyrics, translated to English from the Shoshone language, mean, “Across the big water, the red, white and blue is fluttering in the wind. … Read more
+The lyrics, translated to English from the Shoshone language, mean, “Across the big water, the red, white and blue is fluttering in the wind.… Read more: In a small, rural school reside big hopes for Nevada’s Native students

 We are Indigenous